dunstontc/learn-go/code/Kernighan/tgpl/notes/07-Interfaces.md

 The `F` prefix of `Fprintf` stands for file and indicates that the formatted output should be written to the file provided as the first argument.
 In the `Printf` case, the argument, `os.Stdout,` is an `*os.File`.
 In the `Sprintf` case, however, the argument is not a file, though it superficially resembles one: `&buf` is a pointer to a memory buffer to which bytes can be written.

 The first parameter of `Fprintf` is not a file either.
-It’s an `io.Writer`, which is an interface type with the following declaration:
+It's an `io.Writer`, which is an interface type with the following declaration:
 ```go
   package io